Last Updated on

 Don’t be afraid to set a timer.

 Set the timer, prop the camera up against a log, and pose on that mossy stump with your cat on your lap.
 Your camera’s self-timer is a great choice when you don’t have a photography buddy to take a picture of you and want the photo to have a sense of space.
+If you’re having trouble finding a place to set your camera, here’s a tip—try using a flexible tripod.
+I really love this tripod from Fotopro.
+It works with most phones and has made it super easy to get a stable shot anywhere.
+(The link goes out to Amazon.
+If you make a purchase through our link, we’ll get a small commission at no extra cost to you.
+Thank you!)

 Unless I specify otherwise, I do take all these pictures, even the portraits of both of us.
 I set up a tripod and use my phone as the remote.
 When I’m with Eevee for some reason everyone else in the world fades away.
 I don’t care who’s watching “the crazy cat lady taking self portraits”.
 Eevee has seriously brought out a confidence in me that I never had before. 😼